fmerg/pymerkle/docs/source/generation.rst

 Let a *monitor* (a client observing the tree's gradual development) have knowledge of the tree\'s state at some moment.
 That is, the monitor records the tree's root-hash and length (number of leaves) at some point of history.
-At a later moment, after further data have possibly been encrypted, the monitor requests from the server a proof that their current state is a valid later stage of the recorded one.
-Disclosing only one leaf-checksum the server responds with a proof ``q``, consisting mostly of a path of interior hashes and a rule for combining them into a single hash.
-Having knowledge of the tree's hashing machinery, the monitor is able to apply this rule, that is, to retrieve from ``q`` a single hash and compare it against the current root-hash ``r`` of the Merkle-tree.
+At a later moment, after further data have been possibly encrypted, the monitor requests from the server a proof that their current state is a valid later stage of the recorded one.
+In formal terms, the recorded previous state is the *challenge* posed by the monitor to the server.
+Disclosing only one leaf-checksum the server responds with a proof ``p``, consisting of a path of mostly interior hashes and a rule for combining them into a single hash.
+Having knowledge of the tree's hashing machinery, the monitor is able to apply this rule, that is, to retrieve from ``p`` a single hash and compare it against the current root-hash ``c`` of the Merkle-tree (in formal terms, ``c`` is the server's *commitment* to the produced proof).
 This is the *validation* procedure, whose success verifies

 1. that the tree's current state is indeed a possible evolvement of the recorded state

-2. that the server is indeed who they say (their current root-hash coincides with ``r``).
+2. that the server's current root-hash coincides with the commitment ``c``.

 It should be stressed that by *current* is meant the tree's root-hash immediately after generating the proof, that is, *before* any other records are encrypted.
-How the monitor knows ``r`` (e.g., from the server themselves or a third trusted party) depends on protocol details.
+How the monitor knows ``c`` (e.g., from the server themselves or a third trusted party) depends on protocol details.
 Failure of validation implies

 1. that some data encrypted *prior* to the recorded previous state have been *tampered* (invalidating the latter's status as "previous") or

-2. that the server's current root-hash does not coincide with ``r``.
+2. that the server's current root-hash does not coincide with ``c``.

-If case 2 is excluded, the monitor infers *non-integrity* of encrypted data, whereas if case 1 is excluded the monitor should mistrust the server or the provider of ``r`` or both.
+If case 2 is excluded, the monitor infers *non-integrity* of encrypted data, whereas if case 1 is excluded the monitor should mistrust the server or the provider of ``c`` or both.

 Example
 -------